This post may contain affiliate links. See my disclosure policy.

 Storage and Reheating

-• Storage: Allow any leftover cornbread casserole to cool before storing and transfer to an airtight container.
+To store: Allow leftovers to cool completely before storing in an airtight container.
 Transfer to the refrigerator for up to 3-4 days.

 If you try making this Jiffy Cornbread Casserole Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.